-- Set aside enough time to build that relationship
+- Set aside enough time to build a relationship.

-- Ryan shadowed 2-3 times a week for several months and he got a killer letter of recommendation.
+- If you shadow a doctor every week for several months, you can get a killer letter of recommendation.

 - Be punctual.
 Be early.
 Show up on time for rounds or when the clinic opens.

-- Introduce yourself to the physician, their staff, and other healthcare providers that work there
+- Introduce yourself to the physician, their staff, and other health care providers who work there.

 - Be discrete and be very polite so as not to make the patients feel uncomfortable.

 [Related episode: How Should I Prepare for My First Shadowing Experience?]